vladignatyev/markovfsm/README.rst

 functionality for evaluating Markov chains.
 You can easily build a probabilistic automaton from the Markov chain.

-One more feature is an integration with amazing `Graphviz <http://www.graphviz.org/>`_ tool.
+One more feature is an integration with amazing `Graphviz<http://www.graphviz.org/>`_ tool.
-``markov`` plots a state transitions graph of Markov model for you.
+``markovfsm`` plots a state transitions graph of Markov model for you.

 Installation
 ============